-However, for those living or working in the city centre, busking can become intrusive or annoying and may lead to nuisance, in which case Environmental Health Services may well receive complaints about the noise.
+However, for those living or working in the city centre, busking can become intrusive or annoying and may lead to nuisance, in which case we may well receive complaints about the noise.
 This is can be exacerbated if the buskers spend all their time at one location.

-Under the provisions of the Noise and Statutory Nuisance Act 1993, noise from equipment used in the streets can be dealt with as a statutory nuisance by the City Council, who have powers to take action against those who create or allow the nuisance to happen.
+Under the provisions of the Noise and Statutory Nuisance Act 1993, noise from equipment used in the streets can be dealt with as a statutory nuisance.
 "Equipment" includes amplified musical instruments and the Act can apply if a busker is singing with any form of amplification system.